Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Introduction

-Generating preliminary discharge instructions based on pre-admission information presents several challenges. \ding{182} First, it is inherently an open-ended generation task, where the correct content may not be explicitly present in the data.
-In contrast, most existing medical LLMs, such as MMed-Llama3~\cite{qiu2024towards} and PMC-LLaMA~\cite{wu2024pmc}, which are pre-trained on general clinical corpora, or RAG models like Almanac~\cite{zakka2024almanac}, Clinfo.ai~\cite{lozano2023clinfo}, and MedRAG~\cite{xiong2024benchmarking}, are mainly designed for answering questions with direct evidence in a single document or for closed-ended tasks with predefined answer choices.
-As a result, they may not be well suited to our scenario. \ding{183} Secondly, there is a significant information gap between pre-admission data and discharge instructions, as the latter typically relies on hospital-stay information.
-In Figure~\ref{fig:data_analysis}, we analyze 500 patients' discharge summaries from MIMIC-IV-note~\cite{johnson2023mimic}, which contains data from the Beth Israel Deaconess Medical Center.
+To analyze information gap in the second challenge, we select 500 de-identified patients' discharge summaries from MIMIC-IV-note~\cite{johnson2023mimic, goldberger2000components}, which contains data from the Beth Israel Deaconess Medical Center.
 For each patient, we define pre-admission information as allergies, chief complaints, and the history of present illness (HPI), and compare it with their discharge instructions.
-An example is shown in Table~\ref{tb:data_example}.
-To quantify this gap, we extract keywords from each text and map them to semantic groups in the UMLS (Unified Medical Language System)~\cite{bodenreider2004unified}, which is a comprehensive medical knowledge base that organizes clinical concepts, semantic relations and semantic groups into a knowledge graph (KG) structure.
-Figure~\ref{fig:data_analysis} shows the distribution of extracted keywords across UMLS semantic groups.
-Keywords from pre-admission information are primarily concentrated in the \textit{Disorders} group, whereas those in discharge instructions span a broader range of semantic groups, revealing a substantial information gap.
+We then extract keywords from each text and map them to semantic clusters\footnote{In this paper, semantic clusters refer to the semantic groups defined in the UMLS semantic network.} in the UMLS (Unified Medical Language System)~\cite{bodenreider2004unified, UMLS2024AB}, which is a comprehensive medical knowledge base structured as a large-scale knowledge graph (KG).
+Figure~\ref{fig:data_analysis} presents the distribution of extracted keywords across UMLS semantic clusters, revealing the substantial content difference between the patients' pre-admission information and their discharge instructions.
+This indicates that, LLMs need to be guided on when to perform fine-grained reasoning~\cite{zhang2025ratt,zhao2025chain,liu2024much} to infer more details from known situations (e.g., patient symptoms), and when to perform jump thinking to infer deeper information (e.g., diagnoses or treatments) to bridge the information gap.